Practice Groups of the East Bay Community Law Center (PDF)

 Clean Slate Practice: Founded in 2001 and now directed by Eliza Hersh (Berkeley Law ’05), Clean Slate provides assistance to people seeking to clean up their criminal records.
 In collaboration with the courts, the District Attorney, the Public Defender, the Probation Department, and community‐based organizations, the goal of the practice is to foster community reentry and reduce recidivism by helping clients overcome barriers to employment, housing, education, and civic participation.
 Informed by the direct service work, Clean Slate staff members engage in policy change work to increase understanding and opportunities for clients and the larger community.
 More about the Clean Slate Practice

 Health Practice: Founded in 1990 and now directed by Sheila Hall (Berkeley ’84), the Health Clinic is a multidisciplinary practice addressing the complex and varied health‐related legal needs of low‐income families and disabled individuals.
 Students provide assistance in multiple areas of law, including public benefits appeals (SSI/SSDI, CalWorks, Food Stamps, In Home Supportive Services, Medi‐Cal, CAPI); housing habitability, and U visa immigration applications.
 The Health Clinic serves clients through our HIV/AIDS Law Project; a Medical Legal Partnership with Children’s Hospital in Oakland; and Elev8 Legal Services Project in several Oakland middle schools.
 More about the Health Practice

-Housing Practice: Founded in 1988 and now directed by Laura Lane (Berkeley Law ’96), Housing is a litigation practice designed to prevent homelessness in the East Bay.
+Housing and Eviction Defense Practice: Founded in 1988 and now directed by Laura Lane (Berkeley Law ’96), Housing is a litigation practice designed to prevent homelessness in the East Bay.
 Students represent clients in civil eviction defense proceedings and in administrative matters arising under the jurisdiction of the Berkeley and Oakland rent stabilization ordinances, assist pro per clients at the county courthouse, conduct outreach and education workshops for tenants, and develop affirmative lawsuits to enforce habitability standards and other applicable housing laws.
 Housing provides significant community and service provider training on housing rights throughout Alameda County.
 More about the Housing Practice